joshbroughton/books-api-basic/README.md

 This is a simple Books API, which allows users to manage a library of books, or search for books in order to get new entries for their library.
-See the full documentation for use <link-to-the-docs-here>
+See the full documentation for use [here](https://joshbroughton.github.io/books-api-basic/)